apache/druid/docs/querying/multitenancy.md

 ## Supporting high query concurrency

 Druid's fundamental unit of computation is a [segment](../design/segments.md).
 Processes scan segments in parallel and a given process can scan `druid.processing.numThreads` concurrently.
 To process more data in parallel and increase performance, more cores can be added to a cluster.
 Druid segments should be sized such that any computation over any given segment should complete in at most 500ms.
+The metric you need to check for this is [`query/segment/time`](../operations/metrics.md#historical).

 Druid internally stores requests to scan segments in a priority queue.
 If a given query requires scanning more segments than the total number of available processors in a cluster, and many similarly expensive queries are concurrently